HenkBoxma/rigi-ios/README.md

 [PROJECT_FOLDER]/Pods/Rigi/
 ```

-In a future update we will automate this process.
+In a future update we will automate this step.

 <br/>